-In 2020 IUPAC will award up to five prizes.
-Each prize will consist of USD 1000 cash and travel expenses to the 2021 IUPAC Congress in Montréal (13-20 Aug 2021; see iupac2021.org).
+In 2021 IUPAC will award up to five prizes.
+Each prize will consist of USD 1,000 cash award and up to USD 1,000 towards travel expenses to attend the 2021 IUPAC Congress in Montréal (13-20 Aug 2021; see iupac2021.org).
 In keeping with IUPAC’s status as a global organization, efforts will be made to ensure fair geographic distribution of prizes.

 The awards will be presented at the 2021 IUPAC Congress.
 Each awardee will be invited to present a poster on his/her research and to participate in a plenary award session, and is expected to submit a review article for publication in Pure and Applied Chemistry.

 - Entrants must have received their Ph.D. (or equivalent) degree, or completed all Ph.D. requirements including successful defense of the doctoral thesis, during calendar 2020 in any of the countries that are members or associate members of IUPAC.
 Entrants need not be citizens or residents of one of these countries at the time the application is submitted.

 - The research described in the entrant’s thesis must be in the field of the chemical sciences, defined as “chemistry and those disciplines and technologies that make significant use of chemistry.”

 - The IUPAC-SOLVAY Award recognizes only work that was performed while the entrant was a graduate student.

 - Application requires submission of a completed entry form, together with the material listed below.